Shipping Perishable

 9. Get your shipments insured

-Your carrier should allow you to purchase additional shipping insurance atop your shipping cost.
+Your carrier should allow you to purchase additional shipping insurance on top of your shipping cost.
 This additional insurance comes in handy as specific types of seafood are high-value items and expensive to replace.
-And thus, they are worth protecting with shipping insurance during transit.
+They’re worth protecting with shipping insurance during transit.

 The importance of partnering with a reputed offshore reefer container agency

-Since seafood is very sensitive, you should understand which type of refrigerated containers are best for your seafood shipment needs.
-Fundamentally, the best offshore reefer container agencies should offer some of these services:
+Since seafood is very sensitive, you should understand which type of refrigerated containers is best for your seafood shipment needs.

 • DNV and ISO-certified offshore reefer container purchase and rental options.